-Using input sensors the control module continuously monitors vehicle steering and direction.
-These sensors include the four wheel speed sensors mentioned earlier, the vehicle speed sensor, and a few other directional and speed inputs.
-It estimates the direction of the skid and applies different brake units in order to counter and regain stability and control.
+The control module uses input sensors to monitor vehicle steering and direction continuously.
+These sensors include four wheel speed sensors, the vehicle speed sensor, and a few other directional and speed inputs.
+It estimates the direction of the skid and applies different brake units to regain stability and control.
 It uses several other input sensors including the:

-Steering Wheel Position Sensor: The steering wheel position sensor is used to inform the control module of the drivers intended direction.
-It takes this information and compares it to the vehicle's actual direction in order to make an informed braking decision.
-These decisions are based on factory set parameters.
+Steering Wheel Position Sensor: The steering wheel position sensor informs the control module of the driver's intended direction.
+It takes this information and compares it to the vehicle's actual direction to make an informed braking decision.
+These decisions are based on factory-set parameters.
 The sensor is located on the steering shaft and looks like a small clock spring.

-Yaw Rate Sensor: This sensor is located somewhere in the passenger's compartment under the center console or front seat.
-It too is used to sense vehicle direction.
+Yaw Rate Sensor: TThis sensor is located somewhere in the passenger's compartment under the center console or front seat.
 Its purpose is to sense when a vehicle is beginning to fishtail and spin sideways.

-Lateral Acceleration Sensor: This is known as the G-sensor and is capable of sensing the speed and force the vehicle has while entering a turn.
-Note that the Yaw Rate and Steering Wheel Position sensors are sometimes combined together into a single unit.
+Lateral Acceleration Sensor: This is known as the G-sensor.
+It's capable of sensing the speed and force the vehicle has while entering a turn.
+Note that the Yaw Rate and Steering Wheel Position sensors are often combined into a single unit.